gravitational/teleport/rfd/0047-desktop-access-session-recording.md

 Recordings" page as SSH sessions.
 The existing search and filtering functionality will be applied to both types of recordings.

-One notable difference between SSH recordings and desktop recordings is that SSH recordings can be played back in both the web UI or via the `tsh` command line client.
-Desktop sessions are not text based and therefore can only be played back via the web UI.

-One interesting UX consideration is screen sizes.
-At this time we are aiming to keep CPU intensive operations out of the critical path of recording, so we have no plans to resize PNG frames during the recording process.
+An interesting UX consideration is screen sizes.
+At this time we are aiming to keep CPU intensive operations out of the critical path of recording, so recordings are always captured at the screen size of the live session.
 This means that attempting to view a session on a smaller screen than what it was recorded on may overflow the bounds of the screen.

-TODO(isaiah): brief description of playback functionality (play/pause, playback speed, permalink to specific time, etc.)

-TODO(isaiah): investigate whether we can scale a recording down client-side during playback

-TODO(isaiah): any additional interface changes?

-- icon do distinguish SSH vs desktop session?
-- filter to show only SSH or only desktops in the list?
+The initial implementation will make no attempts to scale the player to fit the screen, though this can be solved in the browser without changes to the backend should it become a problem.